AdityaNG/VRE_VCU/README.md

 11. PCB - Add BSPD daughter board
 12. PCB - ESP32 [Look at Strapping Pins] Error message - :A fatal error occurred: MD5 of file does not match data in flash!" - Disconnecting pin 12 from the level shifter fixed this
 13. PCB - RTC and MPU are too close to each other
+14. PCB - Add termination resistor of either 60 Ohm or 120 Ohm to CAN (60 seems to work)

 ## Strapping Pins